0xsu3ks/Internal-Monologue/README.md

 # Internal Monologue Attack: Retrieving NTLM Hashes without Touching LSASS

+## This is a fork from @eladshamir, the only changes here are in InternalMonologue.cs, a check is done to ensure LSASS process is skipped.

 ## Introduction
 Mimikatz, developed by Benjamin Delpy (@gentilkiwi), is a well-regarded post-exploitation tool, which allows adversaries to extract plain text passwords, NTLM hashes and Kerberos tickets from memory, as well as perform attacks such as pass-the-hash, pass-the-ticket or build a golden ticket.
 Arguably, the primary use of Mimikatz is retrieving user credentials from LSASS process memory for use in post exploitation lateral movement.